Tanner L.

 Canoe route, campsite and portage maintenance - Dig new privies - Clean and install fire pits - Brushing/ clearing portages - Installing signage - Partnership with Ontario living Legacy, Kawartha Highland Provincial Park, Skoottamatta Ratepayers Association Locations: Kawartha Highland Provincial Park ( Long Lake to Coon Lake, Gold Lake loop and Anstruther Lake loop) and Skoottamatta LakeBrushing Hydro line - Removing and clearing brush using handsaws, pole saws, loppers, sandviks and rakes. - Partnership with Bon Echo Provincal ParkLocation: Machesney Lake Ontario Ranger Camp, Bon Echo Provincial Park Stream Rehabilitation and Creation of Fish Ladder to celebrate the International year of Biodiversity 2010 - Cleared debris along stream - Planned and created a three stage pool style fish ladder Location: Machesney Lake Ontario Ranger CampBon Echo Art Show - Set up and take down large event tents and platform stage - Partnership with Friends of Bon EchoLocation: Bon Echo Provincial ParkStore Clean Up - Cleaned garbage and debris along store and landing site Location: Long Mallory LakeHiking Trail Construction - Created a 6km scenic loop tail - Cleared and cut trees, stumps, and roots - Partnership with North Frontenac Township Location: Schooner Lakes Spawning Bed Creation - Created Spawning beds for Walleye - Partnership with Malcolm Ardoch lake Association (MALA), Confederation of Frontenac Anglers (COFA)Location: Malcolm Lake, Mississagagon Lake Research of Species at Risk - Assisting in research of species at risk and other wildlife - Partnership with Kawartha Highlands Provincial Park Location: Kawartha Highlands Provincial ParkMachesney Lake - General work camp maintenance - Canoe and tool repairs - Small construction projectsLocation: Machesney Lake Ontario Ranger Camp

-Tanner L. Skills
+Tanner L. education

-Frequently Asked Questions about Tanner L.
+Frequently asked questions about Tanner L.

 What company does Tanner L. work for?

-Tanner L. works for Kawartha Conservation
+Tanner L. works for Kawartha Conservation.

 What schools did Tanner L. attend?